qexat/garnet/README.md

  * You can't be generic over mutability and ownership, so for example you end up with `iter()`, `into_iter()`, and `iter_mut()`.
+ * Related, the pile of AsRef, Deref, Borrow, ToOwned etc. traits.
  * Rust's hacky generic-ness over length of sequences/tuples is pretty lame
  * The slightly-magical relationship between `String` and `&str`, and `&[]` and `[]` and `[;N]`, is a little distressing